-- Add a predefined property
+• Add a predefined property

-The MSI standard defines a

-- The MSI standard defines a set of predefined properties.
+The MSI standard defines a set of predefined properties.
 In order to make it faster and easier for packagers to use those predefined properties within packaging projects, RayPack contains a quick list to access them.
 Use this add option to pick one of the predefined properties.
 Please refer to the MSI Property Reference documentation for a full list of predefined properties.

-- Add a custom property
+• Add a custom property

-It is usually necessary to add properties that go beyond the default definitions of the MSI
+It is usually necessary to add properties that go beyond the default definitions of the MSI standard.

-standard.
 In those cases, select the simple new property procedure.